pfheatwole/thesis/source/derivations.rst

 the angular rates of the payload, :math:`^p \dot{\vec{\omega}}_{p/b}^p = \left< \dot{\phi}, \dot{\theta}, \dot{\gamma} \right>` are the angular
-accelerations of the payload, and the :math:`\kappa` are the stiffness and dampening coefficients of the spring-damper model.]]
+accelerations of the payload, and the :math:`\kappa` are the stiffness and dampening coefficients of the spring-damper model.

+This is a very simple model.
+A better model would need to account for the coupling between dimensions, and should really be a function of the riser strap width.]]

 Combining equations :eq:`model9a_momentum_derivatives1` and :eq:`model9a_momentum_derivatives2` and rewriting as a linear system provides